 Porchetta is no pig-on-a-stick (also known as the good old British hog-roast drying out over a summer barbeque): it's a completely different animal.
 Porchetta (stuffed, young, tender, whole, Italian roast pig) is often to be found in special vans which tour round the medieval market towns of Umbria and Tuscany.
 The smell of roasting pork, fennel, rosemary, garlic and lemon quickly draws crowds, who queue up for fresh chewy rolls filled with tender, succulent slices of herb-stuffed pork.

 You don't have to go the whole hog however to make something equally delicious at home, either as a conventional roast or to stuff rolls in the traditional, Italian manner.
+The Pork:

 Ideally it should be organic and of the best possible quality.
 You will need a plump tenderloin and a slab of boned belly large enough to wrap around the tenderloin to make a thick log.
 A good butcher will help you to find pieces that make a good match (he may even give you some red/white butcher's twine to tie up the joint; otherwise you will need some twine).
 Two to three kilos (belly and tenderloin combined) will serve 4, with plenty left over for snacks later.
 Score the skin side to create diamonds to encourage the best crackling.